ttempe/Pocket_Organ/README.md

 The aim of this project is to develop a real musical instrument that:
 * is easier to learn and play than most instruments out there
 * is so affordable that aspiring musicians would consider it
-* has enough depth and expessivity that experienced musicians might appreciate it
+* is designed to meet the expectations of real musicians (low latency, continuous expression, advanced features...)
-* is convenient and versatile, fitting in your pocket and playable over a headphone (includes a synthetizer) or a MIDI workstation.
+* is convenient and versatile, fitting in your pocket and playable over headphones (includes a synthetizer) or a MIDI workstation.
 * is widely available, ideally from multiple manufacturers, under the generic term "pocket organ".

 See the general presentation: https://github.com/ttempe/Pocket_Organ/blob/master/Doc/2019-06-22%20Pocket%20Organ.pdf

 # Hardware design